itsnemoooo/itsnemoooo.github.io/blog/cofounder-story.md

 A company reached out regarding the results from my paper.
 They were interested in forming an incubator inside of a monolithic American-based company, and they decided my results were good enough to commercialise.

 Let's call them "PILL Inc".
 They had been working with my university for quite some time to try and get some venture programs up and running and this looked like the opportunity.
-They offered to fund me and instructed me to form a founding team, enlisting the help of my supervisor who they were already in contact with through her PhD funding.
+They offered to fund me and instructed me to form a founding team, enlisting the help of a colleague from the AI centre who they were already in contact with through her PhD funding.

 She can be called "Elizabeth".